preciofishbone/OmniaDocsG2/blocks/mega-menu/index.rst

-Mega Menu
+Mega menu
 =====================

-This block most likely has it's main use as a part of the Workspace functionality, but can also be added to any page or Page Type, if needed.
+This block most likely has it's main use as a part of the Workspace functionality, but can also be added to any page or page type, if needed.

 You can find more information about the Workspace functionality here: :doc:`Workspace </admin-settings/business-group-settings/workplace/index>`